CrusaderX/kubernetes/helm/README.md

   {{- end }}
 ```

+And update it

 ```console
 $ helm upgrade ${deployment} ${deploymentPath} --set app=ms01
 ```

-2. Imagine that someone want to deploy service with `:latest` tag (please, don't do this).
+Imagine that someone want to deploy service with `:latest` tag (please, don't do this).
 Anyway, we can
 do some tricks.
 Add `env` variable that will be changed every deploy and do not forget to set `imagePullPolicy` to `Always`

-`_helpers.tpl`
+_helpers.tpl:
 ```yaml
 {{- define "app.date" -}}
 {{- printf "%s" now | trunc 19 }}